 The University of Massachusetts Medical School subscribes to the services of COS Pivot - The world's most comprehensive funding resource, giving UMMS researchers fast, highly individualized access to over $33 billion in funding opportunities.
 Pivot also allows you to identify collaborators and promote your research both within and without the medical school.
 Log into Pivot with your COS username & password, or if need be create a new user account at http://pivot.cos.com/.

 To learn more about finding funding opportunities with Pivot through interactive videos, training materials and other helpful FAQ's, please click here.

-The National Institutes of Health is the largest sponsor of biomedical research in the world, funding thousands of scientists in universities and research institutions in every state across America as well as around the globe.
+The National Institutes of Health (NIH) is the largest source of funding for biomedical research in the world, funding thousands of scientists in universities and research institutions in every state across America and around the globe.

 To find funding opportunities through the National Institutes of Health, please click here.

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 "to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense…" With an annual budget of about $6.9 billion (FY 2010), we are the funding source for approximately 20 percent of all federally supported basic research conducted by America's colleges and universities.
 In many fields such as mathematics, computer science and the social sciences, NSF is the major source of federal backing.

 To find funding opportunities through the National Science Foundation, please click here.

 The US Department of Defense (DOD) funds biomedical, biostatistical and clinical research relevant to the needs of the military.
 UMMS researchers have applied for and received funding from the DOD's Congressionally Directed Medical Research Program (CDMRP), the US Army Medical Department Medical Research and Materiel Command (USAMRMC) and the Defense Advanced Research Projects Administration (DARPA).